Skyhero-alt/weframe_chat/README.md

 - Completed all the chat components
 - Implemented the database schema using prisma
 - Finished the API routes for the users, conversation and messages
+- Integrated all the api's on the client side
+- Added contact list
+- Added socket.io for RTC

 #### Tasks to be completed:

 - Add contact button
-- Fix the null state issue for adding a user
-- Add all the api's on the client side
-- Add socket.io for RTC
 - Add search

 #### Post completion:

-- Make the UI perfect and responsive
+- Make the UI look polished and responsive

 ### Database Schema: